 - Jeans (heavy so now I only pack trekking pants

-- light, long pants can wear any conditions and for hiking
+- light, long pants can be worn in any weather conditions and for hiking

 - beanie, cap, hat